tarunganesh2004/A-Simple-ChatBot/README.md

 ## Intents File

+You can Modify the intent file as per your wish

 The `intents.json` file defines the different categories of user intents and their associated patterns and responses.
 Below is an example structure of the `intents.json` file:

 ```json